magento/magento2-page-builder/docs/reference/architecture.md

 ## What is Page Builder

-PageBuilder is a tool that simplifies content creation by letting you drag-and-drop content types and configure them without writing a line of code.
-Changes appear in real time in the preview area in the Admin and matches what users see on the storefront.
+Page Builder is a tool that simplifies content creation by letting you drag-and-drop UI controls known as content types onto the page and configure them without writing a line of code.
+The content types appear on the page in real time to give you a preview of what users will see on the storefront.

 ## Technologies

-We wrote PageBuilder in [TypeScript], a superset of JavaScript.
+We wrote Page Builder in [TypeScript], a superset of JavaScript.
 Before each release, we transpile the TypeScript to JavaScript.
 Use the TypeScript components in the module as a reference to understand the flow of information.

 **Note:**
-*You need not use TypeScript in your module to work with the PageBuilder code.*
+*You need not use TypeScript in your module to work with the Page Builder code.*

-PageBuilder also uses core Magento technologies such as jQuery, Knockout, and UI Components, along with additional libraries to help with various content types shipped with the module.
+Page Builder also uses core Magento technologies such as jQuery, Knockout, and UI Components, along with additional libraries to help with various content types shipped with the module.

 ## Storage format

-**[Can you add a definition and explain what the master format is?
-The first sentence below is not clear.]**

-PageBuilder uses XHTML with inline styles and data attributes for storage and as the master format.
+Page Builder uses XHTML with inline styles and data attributes for storage and as the master format.
 This allows Page Builder to display content with minimum changes to the Magento storefront and other third-party systems.
-Use the following steps to display PageBuilder content on a Magento storefront or third-party system:
+Use the following steps to display Page Builder content on a Magento storefront or third-party system:
 <!-- {% raw %} -->

 1. Replace all Magento directives such as `{{image url=path/to/image.png}}`